Shop + Stroll

 Take home a chile ristra to hang on your porch.
 Native American drums and moccasins made in Taos are famous throughout the world.
 Grandmothers won't be able to resist our fabulous southwestern children's clothing.
 Everyone will appreciate our hand-made clothing and leather work.
 The jewelry created in Taos satisfies every taste and pocketbook.
 You'll find beautiful tin and wood items, pottery, ceramics and much more.

-Click the map at right for a PDF showing the shopping districts, and hotel locations, in Taos (1MB PDF).
+Click here for a PDF showing the shopping districts, and hotel locations, in Taos.

 Here are some of the walkable shopping districts in Taos: